Rwanda's Agricultural Transformation

 Accelerating Clean Cold-Chains To Power Rwanda's Agricultural Transformation

-The Africa Centre of Excellence for Sustainable Cooling and Cold-chain (ACES) is hosting a pivotal workshop at its campus in Ruburizi campus to explore the role of cold-chain as critical infrastructure to support the recently published MINAGRI’s fifth strategic plan for agriculture transformation (PSTA 5) in Rwanda.
+The Africa Centre of Excellence for Sustainable Cooling and Cold-chain (ACES) hosted a pivotal workshop at its campus in Ruburizi.
+We explored the role of cold-chain as critical infrastructure, to support the recently published MINAGRI’s fifth strategic plan for agriculture transformation (PSTA 5) in Rwanda.

 PSTA 5 underscores Rwanda’s commitment to improving food security and nutrition while transforming agri-food systems towards delivering the country’s Vision 2050.